thomasWeise/docker-texlive/README.md

     cd /doc/
     fontcall.sh make.sh

+where `/path/to/fonts/` should be replaced with the path to your font folder.
 The script `fontcall.sh` will take care of setting up the external fonts for you.
 It will also relieve you from the need to do `chmod`.
 Just prepend `fontcall.sh` before calling any script.

 ## 2. Building and Components